code-and-effect/effective_assets/README.md

 - User sees the form and clicks Browse.
 Selects 1 or more files, then clicks Start Uploading.
 - The server makes a post to the S3UploadsController#create action to initialize an asset, and get a unique ID
-- The file is uploaded directly to its 'final' resting place. "assets/:id/filename"
+- The file is uploaded directly to its 'final' resting place on S3 via Javascript uploader. "assets/:id/filename"
-- A put is then made back to the effective#s3_uploads_controller#update which updates the Asset object and sets up a task in DelayedJob to process the asset (for image resizing)
+- A put is then made back to the S3UploadsController#update which updates the Asset object and sets up a task in DelayedJob to process the asset (for image resizing)
 - An attachment is created, which joins the Asset to the parent Object (User in our example) in the appropriate position.
 - The DelayedJob task should be running and will handle any image resizing as defined by the AssetUploader
 - The asset will appear in the form, and the user may click&drag the asset around to set the position.

 ### Authorization

-All authorization checks are handled via the config.authorization_method found in the effective_assets.rb initializer.
+All authorization checks are handled via the config.authorization_method found in the config/initializers/effective_assets.rb initializer.

 It is intended for flow through to CanCan, but that is not required.